MilesCranmer/gso/README.md

 Docker
 ------

-To pull and run (with your Google and Stack apps API keys):
+To pull and run (with your Google and Stack apps API keys, or the demo ones at the bottom):

 ````
 docker run -it -e GOOGLE_KEY=$GOOGLE_KEY -e SE_KEY=$SE_KEY mcranmer/gso